 The Element Bt, which stands for Button, has a display, 12 buttons in a 3×4 configuration, and an A and B button at the bottom.
 The display shows the function of the buttons.
 The Element Bt is great for toggles and switches in Capture One Pro.

 The top 3 buttons control the Exposure Warning, Focus Mask and Grid & Guidelines for example.
 The 3 buttons at the bottom show/hide the Tools, the Viewer, and the Browser respectively.
-Both the A and B button are not configured in the predefined mappings.
+Both the A and B buttons are not configured in the predefined mappings.

 Yes, you can do all this from the keyboard as well if you know the shortcuts.
-But now comes the interesting part: despite knowing the shortcuts, using physical buttons is a total different experience.
+But now comes the interesting part: despite knowing the shortcuts, using physical buttons is a totally different experience.
 I am intrigued, but let’s move on.

 The Element Kb, which is short for Knob, has a similar layout as the Element Bt with a display, 12 knobs in a 3×4 configuration, and an A and B button at the bottom.
 Note that you can not only rotate but also and press each knob, and that is how it becomes more interesting.
 The Element Bt is great for controlling sliders in Capture One Pro.

 The four left knobs control the four sliders of the Exposure tool.
 You can also find controls for the Clarity, High Dynamic Range, White Balance, Vignetting, and Purple Fringing tool.
 But that is not all.
-Press the B button and the knobs control another 12 sliders, and press again for a third set of 12 controls.
+Press the B button and the knobs control another 12 sliders, and press again for the third set of 12 controls.